jacobl3371/apcsa-freedom-project/README.md

 * The user can sign in from anywhere as the application is not just restricted to one device and works on any browser.
 * Keeps privacy and security in mind --> signing and logging in are not restricted over Tor and VPNs like many applications tend to do
 * Advanced auth features --> requires the user to verify that their email exists by using a verification code before they can create their account
-  * There is also an option to reset your password if you forgot it, which can be an extremely help[ful feature.
+  * There is also an option to reset your password if you forgot it, which can be an extremely helpful feature.

 ##### CONS
 * Currently if you want to reset your password, clicking the button to do so in the email only sends the user to the the url of the page you are on for that current email service, plus the "reset-password/*reset-token*" url.
 So if you wanted to change your password you would have to just copy the "reset-password/*reset-token*" part and paste it after the app url for the todolist app